 Much research is still taking place into the exact causes of leaky gut, but there are a few factors that are known to at least contribute to the condition.

 "Stress is one of the causes," Julia explains.
-"The body is then in fight-or-flight mode and wants energy fast.
-It is possible that the body opens the sliding doors as wide as possible for a while, in order to get energy quickly".
+"The body is then in fight-or-flight mode and wants energy quickly.
+Possibly the body then just opens the sliding doors as wide as possible for a while to get energy quickly."

 In other cases, the leak occurs because the intestinal wall is damaged.
 "That can come from the wrong diet.
 Gluten, for example," Julia says.
 "Or use of ibuprofen or other anti-inflammatory drugs."
 Zinc deficiency is also associated with leaky gut.

 Another culprit is Candida.
 This is a yeast that occurs naturally in the body.
-Normally this yeast is kept under control by 'good' bacteria in the gut.
-Antibiotic use, medications, too many (processed) carbohydrates and sugar can kill these 'good' bacteria.
+Normally, this yeast is controlled by "good" bacteria in the gut.
+Antibiotic use, medications, too many (processed) carbohydrates and sugar can kill these "good" bacteria.
 This can lead to Candida overgrowth and thus a Candida infection, resulting in a leaky gut.
-"And make no mistake," warns Julia, "antibiotics aren't just something we get by prescription.
-It's also in meat, milk, and other animal foods."
+"And make no mistake," warns Julia, "antibiotics don't just get us by prescription.
+It's also in meat, milk and other animal foods."

 Fecal analysis